List of Marvel Comics characters: I: Icemaster

 The Icemaster (Bradley Kroon) is a supervillain created for one of a series of Hostess advertisements; his advertisement debuted in December 1979.
-He later entered the mainstream comics continuity as a member of a new incarnation of the Masters of Evil, created by Kurt Busiek and Mark Bagley.
+He later entered the mainstream comics continuity as a member of a new incarnation of the Masters of Evil, where he was adapted by Kurt Busiek and Mark Bagley.

 Although how he gained his powers and abilities is unknown, Bradley Kroon had plans to create the next ice age as the Icemaster.
 He had frozen much of New York until he encountered the Human Torch.
-The Human Torch defeated him by throwing Hostess Fruit Pies to him, inducing his surrender.
+The Human Torch defeats Icemaster by throwing Hostess Fruit Pies to him, inducing his surrender.

-Icemaster later appeared as a member of Crimson Cowl's Masters of Evil.
-In the story's plot, Icemaster is defeated when Hawkeye tricks Scorcher into accidentally blasting him.
+Icemaster later appears as a member of Crimson Cowl's Masters of Evil.
+Icemaster is defeated when Hawkeye tricks Scorcher into accidentally blasting him.
 Before that, Icemaster accidentally hits Man-Killer, one of his own teammates, with an ice blast.

-During the Fear Itself storyline, Icemaster is among the supervillains who escape from the Raft after Juggernaut destroys it.
-He is later defeated and transferred to Pace Federal Penitentiary.

 Idyll

 Idyll is the name of two characters appearing in American comic books published by Marvel Comics.